 Orthodoxia's research interests are eclectic and reflect her interests in a number of areas whereby she tries to explore issues behind the seemingly 'rational' accounting numbers.
 Her interests include:

 Diversity Issues in Accounting, Professions and the use of Websites as a Communication Tool, Representations of Gender and Ethnicity in Accounting, Accounting Education, Accounting Methodologies, finally Accounting in Emerging Economies.

-Orthodoxia has reviewed academic papers for a number of accounting journals including;
+Orthodoxia has reviewed over 80 academic papers for a number of accounting and business journals.

 Accounting Education: An Interdisciplinary Journal (2017- )